The Yummy Life

 IMG_5572.JPG

 NOT VERY PRETTY, BUT THEY SMELL GOOD.
 Here are four jars after their 2-week steep.
 Unlike my OOPS above, the scent of these had all improved enormously.
-The color and scent in the citrus peels leeches out and adds to scent and lightly color the vinegar.
+The color and scent in the citrus peels leeches out to add scent and light color to the vinegar.

 IMG_5569.jpg